keldaanCommunity/pokemonAutoChess/changelog/patch-3.6.md

 - Improve the choice of the target cell for jump/teleport abilities

 # Misc

-- Add a unban button for moderators
-- Ban/Unban will display a message in the chat
-- You can't ban moderators
+- New title: Survivor
-- You can't kick moderators from a room
+- You can no longer kick moderators from a room
-- Moderators don't need the password to go to a password protected lobby
+- Moderators can now enter password protected lobbies